-A partial hospitalization program (PHP) offers intensive care for individuals dealing with substance use issues or mental illness who require more support than traditional outpatient treatment but don’t need round-the-clock supervision.
+When families begin their search for the right level of care, the first question is often, “What does PHP stand for in rehab?”
+Simply put, it stands for Partial Hospitalization Program, a model of care that provides several hours of daily clinical support while allowing patients to return home in the evening who require more support than traditional outpatient treatment but don’t need round-the-clock supervision.
 The program offers behavioral health services, including therapy, psychiatric care, and educational workshops tailored to the specific needs of each patient.
 Participants attend the program during the day and return home in the evening, allowing them to maintain their normal activities while receiving the necessary support.

-PHPs strike a balance between intensive care and independence, offering the flexibility to maintain daily responsibilities while receiving the necessary treatment to progress in recovery.
+Our PHP recovery program strikes a balance between intensive clinical care and personal independence, offering the flexibility to maintain daily responsibilities while receiving the structured support necessary to achieve long-term sobriety.
 Read on to learn what a PHP includes, who may benefit from this treatment, costs, and how to find partial hospitalization services near you.

 A partial hospitalization program is a structured, intensive outpatient treatment option for individuals needing more support than traditional therapy but not requiring 24-hour inpatient care.
 Often called day treatment, PHPs provide several hours of therapy and support each day while allowing patients to return home in the evening.

-PHPs are commonly used for both addiction and mental health treatment.
-They typically involve treatment sessions lasting between four to eight hours a day, multiple days per week.
+As a primary option for recovery, PHP addiction treatment is commonly used to treat both substance use and co-occurring disorders.
+These programs typically involve intensive treatment sessions lasting between four to eight hours a day, multiple days per week.
 Programs may be tailored to specific conditions, such as substance use disorders, trauma, eating disorders, mood disorders or obsessive-compulsive disorder (OCD).
 Treatment is delivered by a team of professionals, which may include psychiatrists, therapists, social workers, and case managers.

 What to expect during php treatment for drug or alcohol addiction